-If you are thinking about moving to Spain from the US, get in touch with us.
-One of our dedicated Global Citizen Solutions advisors will answer your queries.
-We offer a service tailored to your specific needs and requirements.
-Our team of experts will work diligently from start to finish, ensuring a successful application.
+If you are considering moving to Spain from the US, our dedicated migration specialists will answer your queries.
+Global Citizen Solutions offers a service tailored to your specific needs and requirements, working diligently from start to finish to ensure a successful application.

 Frequently Asked Questions about Moving to Spain from the US

 How to move to Spain as an American?

 As an American, there are several visas available to move to Spain.
 These include:

 - Work Visa

 - Self-employment Visa